influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/introduction/meta_node_installation.md

 In `/etc/influxdb/influxdb-meta.conf`, set:

-* `hostname` to the full hostname of the data node
+* `hostname` to the full hostname of the meta node
 * `registration-enabled` in the `[enterprise]` section to `true`
 * `registration-server-url` in the `[enterprise]` section to the full URL of the server that will run the InfluxEnterprise web console.
 You must fully specify the protocol, IP or hostname, and port.